benjymous/annotations/sandman/sandman-special1.md

 Goddess are two who may be Apollo and Artemis.
 There are a number of other, more generic figures; the fat figure on the round roof may be from any number of pantheons, for example.
+The middle one looks like the statuette of the Goddess with the Snakes, only this is a weight lifter parody...
 	Panel 3:  North American sources seem to be united in the definition of "hippogriff" as a creature with the head, front legs, and wings of an eagle, and the rear of a horse; Gaiman has a reference which supports _his_ contention